 Ten commonly asked questions about PAD’s for North Carolina

-Note: the following 10 FAQs are designed to provide a quick and accessible guide to what your state Statutes say – or do not say – about PADs.
+Note: the following 10 FAQs are designed to provide a quick and accessible guide to what your state statutes say – or do not say – about PADs.
 The FAQs do not attempt to provide a complete overview of the law in your state, nor can they take the place of legal advice.
 These answers are accurate as of September 2019.

 1. Can I write a legally-binding psychiatric advance directive (PAD)?